Plan your trip with our helpful itinerary building tool, create a calendar of events, pin your favorite places to eat and so much more.

 The year 2008 marks a pivotal point in his career, as Younes joined Crystal Springs Resort as the Food & Beverage Director of the Grand Cascades Lodge.
 Due to his success in the role, he quickly advanced to the position of Regional F&B Director.
 Leading the culinary division with entrepreneurial vigor, he conceived and opened the Chef’s Garden with the vision of creating a garden to table experience.

 Keen to expand his repertoire, he explored his love of fine wine and attained sommelier certification, as well as membership to the exclusive Les Chevaliers du Grand Vin.
 Upon advancing to the role of Wine Director in 2008, Younes immediately invigorated the wine program with his passion and drive.
 Under his direction, the prestigious Wine Cellar has continued to amass an enviable and impressive collection of rare and prized wines.
-It is universally regarded as one of the world’s finest, with over 135,000 bottles comprised of 9,100 labels and valued at $32 million
+It is universally regarded as one of the world’s finest, with bottles comprised of 6,000 labels and valued at $21 million

 Younes has masterminded several initiatives which shine the spotlight on New Jersey, including conceptualizing and successfully orchestrating the annual New Jersey Wine & Food Festival.
-He has worked diligently to make this a prestigious annual event by partnering with organizations such as the James Beard Foundation, Bocuse D'Or and Share Our Strength.
-He also oversees the annual New Jersey Beer & Food Festival and the state’s largest Oktoberfest, which attracts over 14,000 attendees annually.
-In 2013, Younes launched the first resort’s annual Harvest Festival, celebrating and promoting local farmers and artisans from Northern New Jersey.
+He has worked diligently to make this a prestigious annual event by partnering with organizations such as the James Beard Foundation, Ment'or and Share Our Strength.
+Through Robby's work, the festival has drawn some of the world's best chefs to Crystal Springs including Daniel Boulud, Thomas Keller, Jose Andres, David Bouley, Francis Mallman, David Kinch and many more.
+He also oversees the annual New Jersey Beer & Food Festival held in June.

-As Vice President of Hospitality & Lodging, Younes is an advocate for fostering a culture of innovation, collaboration and shared vision that embraces hospitality from the heart and is ultimately dedicated to guest satisfaction.
+Younes continues to be an advocate for fostering a culture of innovation, collaboration and shared vision that embraces hospitality from the heart and is ultimately dedicated to guest satisfaction.
 A true hotelier, guest satisfaction and team motivation remain paramount as indicators of success.
+As Chief Operating Officer, he is charged with continuing Crystal Spring's extraordinary growth and the Resort's commitment to excellence in hospitality and the culinary arts.

 Susanne Wagner, the Sommelier at Restaurant Latour and the Wine Cellar at Crystal Springs, has more than 30 years of strong professional background in the hotel and restaurant industries.
 She received her initial training at the Hotel Management School in Bad Reichenhall, Germany (her native country), followed by a 3 year apprenticeship.
 Susanne then left Germany to build her experience in various restaurant positions throughout Europe.
 She came to the U.S. in 1992 and held supervisory roles with Sheraton hotels for seven years.